Site

 breeder will be the most important step in your puppy buying purchase

-I will NOT address titles of the parent
+I will NOT address titles

 dogs, other than to say